 You’ll find catnip growing in 49 out of the 50 states and Canada.
 Hawaii is the only place where this plant hasn’t taken hold.

 Interestingly, catnip has a long history of folklore use.
 The Indigenous nations of the Cherokee, Chippewa, and others, used it for a variety of purposes, from cough medicines to pain relievers to sedatives.
 Recent evidence suggests that it is more effective than DEET at repelling mosquitoes.
 It’s also deer-resistant.
 One sniff will tell you why that’s true.

 Related Read: Why Do Cats Love to Roll Around in Catnip?

 Here’s where things get a bit tricky.
 Catmint is both a wild plant and a cultivated variety for gardens and landscaping.
 The latter explains why it’s hard to pinpoint what it is exactly.
-That’s because many species of this genus also share the property of alluring cats, hence, the name.
+That’s because many species of this genus also share the property of alluring cats, hence the name.
 The same thing applies to the word catnip.
-It’s almost like a generic term than a particular name.
+It’s almost like a generic term rather than a particular name.

 Similarities Between Catnip and Catmint

 The similarities between catnip and catmint start with its taxonomy.
 They are part of the Lamiaceae or Mint family.
 That may explain the use of this word with the latter.
 It also refers to the fact that many of these species are aromatic.
 It’s part of their attraction to bees, hummingbirds, and felines.
 However, its attraction extends beyond these animals to include humans.